shivangi007/job-service/README.md

   Navigate to http://127.0.0.1:5000/ to make sure we get the following message:
-	Hi! we are now up and ready to work!
+	Hi! we are now up and ready to work! please leave this page open, for the worker method to keep running which faciliatates the time out functionality

   for a single line command you can also do `cd <User-path>/job-service; python app.py`